xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 Phil, please test all code on a Mac
 --->

-- Find the whale.

-`grep "whale" moby.txt`

-- Substitute whale for chicken globally.

-`cat moby.txt | sed 's/whale/chicken/g' > chicken.txt`

-- See what happened to the whales.

-`grep "chicken" moby.txt`

-- Remove punctuation.

-`cat file.txt | tr -d "[:punct:]" > moby-nopunct.txt`

-- translate all upper case into lower

-`cat moby-nopunct.txt | tr '[:upper:]' '[:lower:]' > moby-clean.txt`

-- sort by word frequency

 ```
+# find the whale
+grep "whale" moby.txt

+# substitute whale for chicken globally
+cat moby.txt | sed 's/whale/chicken/g' > chicken.txt

+# see what happened to the whales
+grep "chicken" moby.txt

+# remove punctuation.
+cat file.txt | tr -d "[:punct:]" > moby-nopunct.txt

+# translate all upper case into lower
+cat moby-nopunct.txt | tr '[:upper:]' '[:lower:]' > moby-clean.txt

+# sort by word frequency
 cat moby-clean.txt | sed 's/[[:space:]]/\'$'\n/g' | sort | uniq -c | sort -k1 > file_wc.txt (Mac)
 ```

-We include the above examples to give the reader a compelling example of what is possible at the command line.
+We include the above examples to give the reader a compelling example of possibilities at the command line.
 The online exercises accompanying the present volume will give detailed explanation of the commands involved.
 For now, note that shell scripting encourages the "data flow" style of text processing.
 Vertical lines (`|`) and angle brackets (`>>`) allow us to chain the commands into a system of pipes and redirects, passing the text output of one operation on to the next one.
 Once saved to disk, these small scripts can be be used to preform text transformations and frequency counts on any file.

 Learning the command line is not just a matter interacting with files.
 With time it becomes possible to use commands like `wc` and `sed` to perform